Where is your budget better spent?

 Search engine optimisation can be a bit of a ‘white whale’ for marketers.
 Between Google’s frequent (and often unannounced) algorithm changes and the difficulties in measuring the impact of SEO activities, it can feel like a frustrating, thankless activity.
 However, there are many benefits to using SEO - and for some marketing teams, SEO may be better suited to their needs and objectives than paid advertising.

 For marketers with shrinking budgets, and/or increasing scrutiny on where those budgets are spent, SEO is a great method to raise awareness and drive engagement and conversions on key site pages.
-Unlike PPC, which is often predicated on which advertiser has the biggest budget to spend, SEO relies entirely on the quality of the structure and content of your website; taking the time and effort to improve your site is not only much cheaper than paid adverts, but will also save you money in the long run.
+Unlike PPC, which is often predicated on which advertiser has the biggest budget to spend, SEO relies entirely on the quality of the structure and content of your website (think E-E-A-T); taking the time and effort to improve your site is not only much cheaper than paid adverts, but will also save you money in the long run.

 PPC can often feel more gratifying to marketers because of its rapid results, but SEO’s strength lies in the long-term growth it can create for your website.
 SEO success relies entirely on providing your website visitors with a good experience and valuable content, meaning that SEO activities often means improving the user experience and improving or creating valuable content.
 Ranking highly often creates a positive feedback loop: top-ranked pages receive more clicks and backlinks, which in turn sends positive signals to Google’s algorithm.
 The results of SEO activities will continue to pay dividends for years to come, at no cost and comparatively little effort.